-Awilco Drilling PLC (AWLCF) CEO Jens Berge on Q3 2020 Results - Earnings Call Transcript

 So, operating loss of $800,000.
 Net financial items of $150,000, a little bit of a translation loss there.
 Loss before tax $953,000.
 Very small tax item there.
 And earnings or loss per share of $0.02 per share.

 On to the balance sheet.
 Rigs, machinery and equipment, $157 million.
-And that comprises the UK-based assets of about $100 million and the Barents Sea for assets under construction of $54.5 million.
+And that comprises the UK-based assets of about $100 million and the [Barents Sea] [ph] for assets under construction of $54.5 million.
 So, total assets there including the right of use asset for the office lease of $158.2 million.

 Trade and other receivables, that includes $54.7 million for the amount due from Keppel FELS, termination of the first rig.
 And then, the dayrate revenue for Petrofac that has since been paid in October.